 Based on the philosophy of all funds raised being given to the identified charity, cost relating to the organisation will be borne by participants.

 Cyclist and support crew will have to pay

-S$340 (Three Hundred and Forty Singapore Dollars) for double room accommodation
+S$300 (Three Hundred Singapore Dollars) for double room accommodation

-Drivers providing vehicular support will receive a allowance of S$60.00 (Singapore sixty dollars only), which will be given after the ride.
+Drivers providing vehicular support will receive an allowance of S$60.00 (Singapore sixty dollars only), which will be given after the ride.

 The above fees exclude any charges imposed by banks, credit card companies and online payment service providers arising from the registration and payment portal charges.

 The above fees are of expenses related to the Ride as explained below – point 14.
 The organisors are made up entirely of volunteers.

 Participants agree that all unused registration fees will be donated to the cause or charity that is being supported.

 Why is there a cost for participation in Ride for Rations 2019?